chrisdmacrae/front-matter-manipulator/README.md

 From the command line, run:

 ```
-front-matter-parser fields <file|pattern> -F key=value,key2=value2 -O output.json
+front-matter-parser fields <file|pattern> --ignore [,<file|pattern>] -I [,key=value] -O output.json
 ```

 `file|pattern`: the path to a file, or a glob pattern to mulitple files.

+`--ignore`: a comma delimited list of file paths or glob patterns to ignore when loading files.

-`--filter`, `-F`: a comma delimited list of key=value pairs to restrict results by.
+`--include`, `-I`: a comma delimited list of key=value pairs to restrict results by.
 Only results that match all filters will be returned.

+`--exclude`, `-E`: a comma delimited list of key=value pairs to restrict results by.
+Only results that don't match any of the pairs will be returned.

 `--output`, `-O` `[optional]`: the file to write the JSON output